codingMustache/codingMustache/README.md

 ## Joke of the Day

-which flower is most fierce?
-Dandelion
+I always wanted to look into why I procrastinate, but I keep putting it off.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+Which of the following is a personal computer made by the Japanese company Fujitsu?
- 1. Responding to change
+ 1. PC-9801
- 2. Customer collaboration
+ 2. MSX
- 3. Comprehensive documentation
+ 3. Xmillennium
- 4. Individuals and interactions
+ 4. FM-7

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  FM-7
 </details>